madebyjujube/madebyjujube.github.io/README.md

 Thanks to Gwen for the last minute debugging contributions between your mountain hikes!
 Major thanks to Ox (aka oxgr) for all the time spent sharing ideas, discussing JS concepts, snacking & laughing, and the immense help with refactoring my code, thank you for truly teaching me the art of coding.

+And thanks to YOU for reading!

-See /sources.md for list of libraries and tutorials used.
+See also [sources.md](https://github.com/madebyjujube/madebyjujube.github.io/blob/main/sources.md) for list of libraries and tutorials used.
+Additionally, you can find the [essay](https://github.com/madebyjujube/madebyjujube.github.io/blob/main/essay.md) I wrote as a part of the research phase of this project.